Software development best practices

 2. Local caching and offline functionality

 After the initial request, single page web apps cache all the data they receive from a server and store it locally.
-This way, SPAs can continue to function even if the Internet connection fails.
+Therefore, SPAs can continue to function even if the Internet connection fails.

 When the application connects back to the network, it synchronizes the local data with the server and restores the full functionality.